zfdx123/kernel_xiaomi_alioth/README.md

 3. Copy and replace `Image`/`kernel` file (with same name) to unpacked `boot.img` directory.
 4. Repack the `boot.img` file with replaced kernel file.
 5. Reboot into Bootloader mode, flash boot.img to the boot partition of your phone.

-## BUG Report
-Please go to the Codeberg page.

-The issue which issued on Github maybe not be solved at time.